adamsilver/adamsilver.io-jekyll/_drafts/2037-01-01-live-validation-is-problematic.md

 There are easier and better ways to improve form usability.
 We can shorten forms by removing superfluous fields.
 And we can split long forms up with a One Thing Per Page approach.

 As long as we ensure our forms have sufficient labelling&mdash;and as long as we ensure errors are easy to fix (with clear messaging)&mdash;users will have little trouble.
 If we validate `onsubmit` we avoid all the problems discussed here, whilst keeping the form experience consistent, familiar and friendly.

+---

+To do it the recommended way you gotta apply onblur/onkeypress on a RULE basis, not just a FIELD basis.